Contact Us

 Plasmids in TE buffer may be shipped at room temperature.
 Please check with us about shipping options if you use other buffers.
 We usually recommend shipping on dry ice (or similar packaging) to reduce the chance of DNA degradation.
 Plasmids sent on filter paper will not be accepted.
 We also strongly recommend overnight shipping using an express carrier (e.g., UPS, FedEx) with tracking to minimize transit time.

-To ensure your plasmids arrive at our safely, we recommend the following:
+To ensure your plasmids arrive at our facility safely, we recommend the following:

 1. Always wrap plasmids in parafilm or use screw tops in order to ensure the vial stays closed during transit.